decred/vspd/docs/api.md

 Clients should retrieve the VSP's public key so they can check the signature on future API responses.
 A VSP should never change their public key, so it can be requested once and cached indefinitely. `vspclosed` indicates that the VSP is not currently accepting new tickets.
-Calling `/feeaddress` when a VSP is closed will result in an error.
+Calling `/api/feeaddress` or `/api/payfee` when a VSP is closed will result in an error.

 - `GET /api/vspinfo`